Author: Bethany Spencer

 - Set up a rota for staff going into school that promotes staff health and complies with Government guidelines

-- Survey staff regularly to gauge their wellbeing, workload and any issues they may be facing
+- Survey staff regularly by using software such as Wellbeing Tracker, to gauge their wellbeing, workload and any issues they may facing

 - Encourage work socials even during lockdown to help engage everyone in social interaction